The Sons of Light, the Fallen Angels, and the Nephilims

 "Truly I say to you, all sins will be forgiven the sons and daughters of men, and whatever blasphemies they commit; but whoever blasphemes against the Holy Spirit never has forgiveness, but is guilty of an eternal sin." ("Mark 3 NASB."
 Bible Gateway, n.d., https://www.biblegateway.com/passage/?search=John%2018&version=NASB.).

-This suggests that the Spirit is more powerful than God,
+This suggests that the Spirit is higher and more powerful than God.
+Furthermore, it is the one that is associated with eternity.

-The Spirit has a strong association with light.
-At times it is even called the Source of Light or the Lord of Light (examples, hymntime.com, blessedcatholicmom.com, humnary.com).
-Both Yahweh and Jesus are often given the title of Lord.
+The Holy Spirit has a strong connection with light.
+At times it is called the source of light or the lord of light (examples, hymntime.com, blessedcatholicmom.com, humnary.com).
+Both Yahweh and Jesus are often given the title of lord.
 Both are also called gods.
 In French, the Spirit is often referred to as Dieu de Lumiere (God of Light).
-The Great Spirit was the original 'god' of most First Nation peoples of Canada and the US.
+The Great Spirit was the original 'god' of most First Nation peoples of North America.

-Science is a non-religious tool or method that edges us ever closer to the truth.
-It is not prayers or religions that took us to the Moon; it is science.
-It helps us understand the laws of the material world so we can survive it (e.g. agriculture, engineering, chemistry, medicine, etc.) and improve our living conditions.
+Science is a non-religious tool or method that uses facts and evidence to establish the truth.
+It helps us understand the laws of the material world (e.g. agriculture, engineering, chemistry, medicine, etc.) so we can survive and improve our living conditions.

 More to come...